Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 Molly is usually taken orally in pill form, capsules, or powder form.
 It may also be snorted, smoked, or injected.
 The pill comes in various colors with famous logos or cartoon characters stamped onto the outside.

-This is because 3,4-methylenedioxy-methamphetamine increases certain chemical levels in the brain, such as serotonin, norepinephrine, and dopamine.
-Long-term abuse of Molly can cause an imbalance of these brain chemicals, leading to altered moods, changes in cognitive function, and other issues.
+This is because MDMA (3,4-methylenedioxy-methamphetamine) increases certain chemical levels in the brain, such as serotonin, norepinephrine, and dopamine.
+Long-term effects and abuse of MDMA can cause an imbalance of these brain chemicals, leading to altered moods, changes in cognitive function, and other issues.

 The side effects of using Molly are typically temporary and last four to six hours after ingestion.
+Not all the effects of Molly are predictable, especially since it can contain other unwanted drugs or chemicals.
 Several factors depend on the severity of side effects, such as the amount taken, a person’s body chemistry, age, and tolerance.

-Physical and mental side effects include of this synthetic substance:
+Physical and mental side effects of this synthetic substance include:

 • Sweating